ankitasikdar/cse2122/lecture/introduction.markdown

 * Javascript -- website interactivity
 * SQL -- database access

 This mix of languages is not atypical.
-For my work, I usually use Java with MATLAB (for handling large matrices).
-I also use C/C++ together with MATLAB when higher efficiency is required.

 * An engineer may use one or more of the following languages in practice: Matlab, Mathematica, R, AutoLISP, FORTRAN, C, C++, Java, Python, and C#.